johannes-programming/eszett/README.rst

 eszett
 ======

-This project provides a website in the docs directory that replaces the eszett with double s.
+This project is all about replacing the letter eszett with double s.
 Credits
 -------